 Restriction: Night traffic is prohibited on Bandipur-Ooty, Muthanga-Gundalpet routes between 9 pm to 6 am.
 This to protect the precious life of the animals and to offer them a peaceful life.

 Bandipur is 88 km from Mysuru (Mysore) and 219 km from Bengaluru (Bangalore).
 The Bandipur National Park (BNP) is located on the highway connecting Mysuru and Ooty.
 Buses plying between Ooty and Mysuru pass through the park fringes.

-If you are coming from Kerala side, get in a bus to Mysuru from Calicut (Kozhikode) and get down at Gundalpet.
+If you are coming from Kerala side, get on a bus to Mysuru from Calicut (Kozhikode) and get down at Gundalpet.
 Bandipur is 21 km away from Gundalpet on Ooty highway.
-If you are travelling from Kochi or Thrissur side, it will be convenient if you opt for the route through Nilambur to Gudalur and get a vehicle to Bandipur.
+If you are traveling from Kochi or Thrissur side, it will be convenient if you opt for the route through Nilambur to Gudalur and get a vehicle to Bandipur.

 By Air: Bengaluru (204 km)